 The CERES committee, chaired by the head of Compliance, acts as the head committee of the evaluation and management system for environmental and social risks linked to the Bank's activity.
-This committee ratifies in particular the transaction scoring defined by the Equator Principles, issues opinions and recommendations on category A transactions or considered sensitive from an environmental or social point of view, and on CSR sector policies before their approval by the Strategies and Portfolios Committee.
+This committee issues recommendations before the credit committee for all transactions on which a specific focus on environmental and social risks is deemed necessary.
+This committee ratifies in particular the transaction scoring defined by the Equator Principles, issues opinions and recommendations on transactions considered sensitive from an environmental or social point of view, and approves significant modifications brought to procedures, methodologies and governance texts relative to sustainable development.